-Our goal at Better Homes and Gardens Rand Realty is to help you sell your home for he best price possible.
+Our goal at Rand Realty is to help you sell your home for he best price possible.
 We are going to do everything we can to maximize the value of your home, utilizing comprehensive and rigorous marketing campaigns, our industry knowledge on how to enhance the “appeal” of your home, and our professional negotiating skills.
 But the first step in ensuring that you get your home sold is seeing the initial price of the home competitively in your market.

 We know that clients are concerned that some agents deliberately underprice a home to get a quick sale, or overprice a home to lure optimistic and unsuspecting sellers into signing a listing agreement.
 That’s why we want you to be completely engaged in the process of identifying the best, most competitive price for your home.